waiq/tmux-config/readme.md

 ## Prefix key

 The default prefix is C-b.
-If you (or your muscle memory) prefer C-a, you need to add this to `~/.tmux.conf`:
+If you prefer C-a, you need to add this to `~/.tmux.conf`:

     # remap prefix to Control + a
     set -g prefix C-a